sandalle/minecraft_bigreactor_control/README.md

 - Add support for any sized monitor (minimum 3x3), dynamic allocation/alignment.
 - Lookup using pcall for better error handling - http://www.computercraft.info/forums2/index.php?/topic/10992-using-pcall/ .
 - Redo efficiency as a rate of RF per mB of fuel?
-- Individual monitor/reactor names in the config files so you can put a friendly name in their config to show on the monitor(s)
-- Clean up global variable list, whittle down device-specific variables into per-device lists, eliminate superceded variables
 - "Gauge" GUI for smaller monitors than 3x2, maybe even as small as 1x1.
 - Passive reactor tuning GUI options, control by heat without disabling automatic rod control.
 - Move helper functions into seperate file(s)